list

 Last 365 days

-This package has been downloaded 7,367 times in the last 365 days.
-That's a lot of interest!
-Someone might even write a blog post about it.
+This package has been downloaded 7,157 times in the last 365 days.
+A solid achievement!
+Enough downloads to get noticed at department meetings.
 The day with the most downloads was Feb 12, 2025 with 96 downloads.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.